mvdv17/elephant_vending_machine_backend/README.md

 1. Use `pip install -r requirements.txt` to install all required dependencies

 ## Starting the application
+NOTE: See section "Running in Production" if you intend to make calls from the front-end
 1. Tell Flask where to find application instance
     * On Windows run `set FLASK_APP=elephant_vending_machine`
     * On Unix or MacOS run `export FLASK_APP=elephant_vending_machine`